 What is funny about this?
 At that point, I had only completed two 5K events in my entire life; zero cycling events (and my bike was gathering cobwebs in the garage).
 Oh, and zero swimming laps since about age eight.

 So that was the first funny thing.

 The next funny thing is that I was about 100 pounds overweight.
 Okay.
 So 50 pounds, but still.
-Probably 65 pounds.
+Probably 75 pounds.
 Regardless.
-Overweight.
-Chubby.
-Chunky.

 And even funnier, I had two kids under three years of age.
 And a husband.
 And I worked a full-time job as a litigation attorney.
 And commuted.
 And really was tired, and angry and sad and didn’t know what in the world “had happened” to me.